Last updated on 10 July 2020

-Risen from the ashes of the defunct band Woods of Ypres a few years ago, the Canadian band Thrawsunblat just took the locks off their newest, third 2016 full-length release Metachthonia signed to Ignifera Records.
+Risen from the ashes of the defunct band Woods of Ypres a few years ago, the Canadian band Thrawsunblat just took the locks off their newest, third 2016 full-length release Metachthonia.

 Got you interested?

-In addition, the band also went a-hunting in the realms of Wilderun and others on some of them later tracks.
-Wisely using clear vocals in between the more blackish rasps keeps this #metal soup nicely spiced.
+In addition, Thrawsunblat also went a-hunting in the realms of Wilderun and others on some of them later tracks.
+Also, wisely using clear vocals in between the more blackish rasps keeps this metal soup nicely spiced.
 In truth, only using rasps would have made the album lose a lot of its allure.

 But then, why this?